KaushalKrishna/lead_score_prediction/README.md

 - Prediction whether the lead will be converted or not
 - Getting the __recall__ to be more than `80%` as per business suggestions by the CEO

+Logistic regression used to predict probabilities and a threshold was decided with the probabilities for deciding the prediction if the lead will be converted or not.

 Project file - `lead-scoring.ipynb`